selfrefactor/rambda/README.md

 <summary>1 failed <italic>Ramda.pluck</italic> specs

-> Reason for the failure: ramda method behaves as a transducer
+> :boom: Reason for the failure: ramda method behaves as a transducer
 </summary>

 ```javascript